reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

         return "Post No. $postId is updated: \"$newBody\"" }

-In this function, findByPostId(postId).flatMap{...} acts as a recipe to change the part (body) of specific entity and then update it.
+In this function, findByPostId(postId).flatMap{...} returns a publisher and maps it, acting as a recipe to change the part (body) of specific entity and then update it.
 However, it does not execute the publisher.
 This is why subscribe() needs to be there.

+To call update method in controller, you need @PutMapping.

+### Delete
+We can DELETE documents with specific ID, or found by specific queries, like other operations!
+Simply use deleteById(), or create a custom delete query.

+    // CommentService.kt
+    fun deleteCommentsByUserName(name: String): String{
+        commentRepository.deleteQueryByUserName(name).subscribe()
+    return "Deleted $name's Posts"
+    }

+Especially for DELETE, you can even use the annotation, @DeleteQuery!

+    // CommentRepository.kt
+    @DeleteQuery("{'name': ?0}")
+    fun deleteQueryByUserName(name: String): Flux<Comment>

 ## Exceptions
 ### MongoSocketOpenException